cado-security/product-help/docs/cado-response/discovery-import/automation.md

 # Configuring Automation Rules

-**This feature is currently in beta - to enable this feature please reach out to Customer Support**
+**This feature is currently in beta - to enable this feature go to Settings > Experiments**

 The Cado platform allows you to define automation rules to better prepare for incidents in cloud environments.
 These automation rules allow you to define in advance
 * What data you want to collect